majorleaguetagpro/Rules/README.md

 ## Article II - League Structure

 ### Section 1 - Teams
-1. There will be 8 MLTP teams and 12 mLTP teams
+1. There will be 8 MLTP franchises.
-2. MLTP and mLTP teams will be unaffiliated
+2. Each franchise will consistent of a Majors and Minors roster of four (4) players each, for a total of eight (8) players per franchise.

 ### Section 2 - Maps
-1. The CRC will run a vote for the captains to select the maps.
+1. The CRC will run a vote for the GMs to select the maps.
 2. The number of maps played will be equal to the number of weeks in the regular season.
 3. Each map in the MLTP rotation will be played for two games.
 4. Two maps will be played per week.